isaacpulatov/nba-basktball/README.md

 # nba-basktball

-This is a full cycle data analysis project, in which I compare the NCAA statistics of players drafted between 2000-2010, for those did make allstar teams versus those who did not.
+This is a project in which I compare the NCAA statistics, of players drafted between 2000-2010, of those did make allstar teams versus those who did not.

 <br> This is a full-cycle data analysis project, including